dougbutner/web-4/README.md

 # 4. GeoSocial Layers

 Each version of the web must evolve.
-I believe the greatest evolution happens when
+I believe the greatest evolution happens when we can harness the concepts of collaborative more th

 # The experience of Web 4